 Bacchus (pronounced Back-us) is emerging as Britain’s homegrown, dry, still white wine of choice.
-Often compared to Sauvignon Blanc because of its powerful floral aromatics, green fruit and vegetal characteristics, and delightful refreshing acidity.
+It’s often compared to Sauvignon Blanc because of its powerful floral aromatics, green fruit and vegetal characteristics, and delightful refreshing acidity.
 Bacchus thrives in Britain’s temperate maritime climate and produces distinctive, yet delicious wines.
 If you’ve never heard of this vitis vinifera variety, then you’re in for an exciting journey of discovery!

 Bacchus came about in 1933 when well known German viticulturalist and agronomist Peter Moiro successfully crossed a Silvaner x Riesling cross with Müller-Thurgau (Riesling x Madeleine Royale).
 This new variety was then named after the Roman god Bacchus (the Greek’s call him Dionysus), god of agriculture, wine and fertility.
 Talk about living the good life!!